 Spyra One is the new water gun campaign that’s funding on Kickstarter.
 In this article, we will go deep into the detail of this new toy, and ultimately, you will learn whether is it really worth buying.

 Water guns haven’t been changed since decades ago.
-The most common water guns on the market are like this one which requires awkward manual-pumping before each of your shot.
+The most common water guns on the market requires awkward manual-pumping before each of your shot.
 It’s neither fun nor cool to own one.
 Here we have a high-end water gun called Spyra One.

 Spyra One features its smart re-pressuring technology and the thoughtful digital display to put your summer water game to a new height.
 The high precision water bullet is powerful and can shoot targets up to 30 feet away.
 The best part is that you don’t need to replace any batteries and CO2 cartridges, or manual pumping to build up the inner pressure.